Skip to content

 #Can You Get TikTok on Roku?

 No. There’s no TikTok channel in the Roku Channel Store, and Roku hasn’t announced any plans to add one.
-You can’t sideload apps on Roku either, so there’s no workaround on the device itself.
+According to Roku’s developer documentation, the platform uses a closed channel distribution model that prevents sideloading apps, so there’s no workaround on the device itself.

 Screen mirroring is your only option.
 It sends your phone or laptop display to the Roku over Wi-Fi, so TikTok plays on your TV screen in real time.
 Both Android and iOS have built-in mirroring.
 For laptops, you’ll need a third-party app like AirBeamTV.